mooseyscountrygarden.com » Garden Tour« Jelly Bean Garden | Septic Tank Garden »

 Here is a close-up of the red flax at the junction of Middle Path and its dog-path.
 I scatter seeds of the blue annual cornflowers and let them grow where they can.

-The orange dahlia seen here in this close-up was originally dumped in here to fill a gap.
-It has become my favourite, and is given the honour of being the only dahlia allowed in this border.
+The soft orange dahlia in these photographs was originally dumped in Middle Garden to fill a gap.
+The early garden was sunny, and certainly had lots of wide open spaces.
+It's one of my favourite dahlias, and is given the honour of being the only dahlia allowed to grow here.